GTBarkley/comm_alg/README.md

-# comm_alg
+# Commutative algebra in Lean

-SLMath collaboration for adding Krull dimension and Hilbert polynomial to mathlib
+Welcome to the repository for adding definitions and theorems related to Krull dimension and Hilbert polynomials to mathlib.

-We start the comm algebra project by important definitions and theorems and go from there.
+We start the commutative algebra project with a list of important definitions and theorems and go from there.

 Feel free to add, modify, and expand this file.
-Below are starting point for the project:
+Below are starting points for the project:

 Definitions of an ideal, prime ideal, and maximal ideal